-All 'hauling lines' etc. are prepared in soft multi-plat 'ropes' to winches and fixed turning blocks on both mast and Cockpit winches and cleats.
-Rope 'Tidies' - 'pockets' - fwd in Cockpit -accommodate end of lines from winches, etc.
+All 'hauling lines' etc. are prepared in soft 'multi-plat ropes' to winches and fixed turning blocks on both mast and Cockpit winches and cleats.
+Rope 'Tidies' (pockets) fwd in the Cockpit -accommodate end of lines from winches, etc.

 The Pulpit construction (fwd) is in round-section stainless steel with matching Push-pit fittings aft.
 To both Port & Starboard, a single stainless steel wire is continuous from fore to aft, supported by side-deck stanchions.
 Cleats and fair-leads for mooring lines are fitted at fore, mid and aft locations (P & S) together with toe-rails from fore to aft.

 The craft has a CQR Main Anchor - with a forward anchor well - together with chain & warp, allowing the anchor to be accommodated whether under-way or alongside.
 Additionally, a Kedge anchor, with chain and warp, are stowed in a large Cockpit (Stbd) locker.
 Additional deck equipment includes a Sprayhood Canopy prepared in blue fabric, with a large transparent section forward and supported by a folding frame.
-Mooring warps & fenders are included, together with Cockpit Dodgers (blue with white letters) and a manual bilge pump with handle - all stowed in Cockpit lockers.
+Mooring warps & fenders are included, together with Cockpit Dodgers (blue with white letters).
+A manual bilge pump with handle - are stowed in Cockpit lockers.
 An Ensign and Staff.....with other items the owner may be willing to include.

 'My family and I - often together with friends - have enjoyed our time with MOONTIDE during the past years.
 Ed Dubois' designs for Westerley craft are still much enjoyed by their owners.
 The abundance of stowage spaces and the general ambiance of the Westerly Tempest make for an ideal passage-maker, equally as 'just around the cans' at week-ends.
 "We have endeavoured to maintain the craft as best able and our Broker has agreed the craft has still a good number of working years ahead".
 (See Broker's Comments)

-The Westerly Tempest 31 quickly became a 'much up-dated' Westerly craft when put on the market following the Centaur and others - now well established - yachts.
-Quickly recognised as one of the many designs from Ed Dubois' drawing table, these craft found a demand for a larger, more 'sporty' - yet comfortable - yacht.
-Such is her build quality - together with a wide appeal for a more modern craft, the Westerly Tempest became - and remains - a very popular yacht for a 'yachting family'.
+The Westerly Tempest 31 quickly became a 'much up-dated' Westerly craft when put on the market - following the Centaur and others - now well established yachts.
+Quickly recognised as one of the many designs from Ed Dubois' drawing table, these craft were quick to find a demand for a larger, more 'sporty' - yet comfortable - yacht.
+Such is her build quality - with a wide appeal for a more modern craft, the Westerly Tempest became - and remains - a very popular yacht for the 'yachting family'.
 'MOONTIDE' has clearly been well-cared for and regularly serviced.
-Offered for sale - due to a change of circumstances - the craft is now lying with the Broker at Newhaven, East Sussex .
+Currently offered for sale - due to a change of circumstances - the craft is now with the Broker at Newhaven, East Sussex.
 Ready for inspection and a new owner, family and companions to enjoy - call us on 01273 515085 (Monday to Friday - leave a msge on Saturday and Sunday) to make an appointment.